-- Windshield wiper blades.
+- · Windshield wiper blades.

 - Spark plugs.

-- The clutch disc.
+- The clutch disc (if equipped).

 - Brake pads and linings.

 - Shock absorbers.

 - Struts.

 - Engine Belts.

 - Engine coolant hoses, clamps and o-rings.

-- · Diesel exhaust fluid replenishment.
+- Diesel exhaust fluid replenishment (if equipped).

+- Cabin air filter replacement every 20,000 mi (32,000 km) (electric vehicles only).

-Interest Free Finance Options Available
+Interest Free Finance Options

-Take advantage of our interest free installment payment plan.
-Just a 10% down payment will provide you with an affordable, no interest, no fee payment program allowing you all the security and benefits Ford ESP has to offer while paying over time.
-You are pre-approved with no credit checks, no hassles!
-To learn more, call our Ford ESP specialists at 800-367-3377.
+Just a 10% down payment will provide you with an affordable, no interest, no fee payment program allowing you all the security and benefits Ford Protect extended service plan has to offer while paying over time.
+You are pre-approved with no credit check or hassles.
+To learn more, call our Ford Protect extended service plan specialists at 800-367-3377.

-Ford ESP P.O.
+Ford Protect Extended Service Plan P.O.
 Box 321067 Detroit, MI 48232

-SERVICE PLANS (CANADA ONLY)
+Ford Protect Extended Service Plan (CANADA ONLY)

-You can get more protection for your vehicle by purchasing a Ford Extended Service Plan.
-Ford Extended Service Plan is the only service contract backed by Ford Motor Company of Canada, Limited.
-Depending on the plan you purchase, Ford Extended Service Plan provides benefits such as:
+You can get more protection for your vehicle by purchasing a Ford Protect extended service plan.
+Ford Protect extended service plan is the only service contract backed by Ford Motor Company of Canada, Limited.
+Depending on the plan you purchase, Ford Protect extended service plan provides benefits such as: